Who will tell the stories of those that don’t get told? Despite fierce opposition from the establishment, Annie and her friends will.

 I’m an alien and proud to be one – Rather than berating ourselves for our foreignness or worrying we are going crazy, why not relish the heightened discernment that feeling alien brings.

-The Politics of Elimination – London Whatever striving to strengthen solidarity as an antidote to Mayor Nelson Kard’s war on gay people and the poor.
+The Politics of Elimination – London Whatever striving to strengthen solidarity as an antidote to Mayor Nolan Kard’s war on gay people and the poor.

 Climatic finish to Stories People Tell – announcing the end of the first draft and providing a further extract from near the end of the book.

 London Whatever!
 An extract – an extract giving a glimpse of her first public speech to a rally of the ‘London Whatever’ movement.